zen-browser/theme-store/themes/d93e67f8-e5e1-401e-9b82-f9d5bab231e6/readme.md

   - Adjust border radius of the url bar (Circle like corners)
   - Center url text
   - Remove the border of the url bar
-  - Blur the background when the url bar is in focus
+  - Blur the background when the url bar is in focus (5 Levels of Intensity)
+  - Custom Colors for your url bar
   - Hide icons inside the url bar:
     - Zoom icon
     - Shield icon
     - Bookmark (Star) icon
     - Reader-Mode icon
     - PiP icon
+  - Show hidden icons when hovering the url bar